comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 - `item_id` relates what unique item was reserved.
 - `user_id` relates what user reserved the item.
-- `check_out` contains the date the student is first getting the item.
+- `check_out_date` contains the date the student is first getting the item.
+- `ambassador_check_out` boolean that track if the student actually checked out the item (should be used to cancel the reservation if not true after the expected date).
 - `expected_return_date` contains the date the student should return the item.
 - `actual_return_date` contains the date the student actually returned the item.
 - `return_description` contains the description of the item after the student returned.